 He moved to France in 2002 to play with Fédérale 1 side Aubenas and moved up the leagues to the Top 14 in the 2004/05 season to play with Clermont where he joined his Georgian compatriot Goderdzi Shvelidze.
 He also made his debut for Georgia in 2004 against Uruguay.

+He soon became an important member of both the Clermont and Georgia side.
 He played in all four of the consecutive Top 14 finals Clermont reached between 2007 and 2010, he scored a try in the 2008 Top 14 final against Toulouse and in 2010 became the first Georgian player to win the Top 14, and represented Georgia in both the 2007 and 2011 World Cups.

 |2004 - 2016|

 |2004 - 2020|